Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Countermeasures

 We present evaluation for our strategies in Figure \ref{fig:mitigation_plots_comb}.
 Better mitigation strategies have curves towards the top-left corners in each plot (high privacy, high utility).
-We observe: \begin{enumerate*}[label=(\roman*)] \item the \texttt{noise} baseline in most cases decreases utility severely at a small gain in privacy; \item replacing data with background samples (\texttt{bkg-repl}) is a good alternative strategy: we have both higher privacy and utility than \texttt{noise}.
+We observe: \begin{enumerate*}[label=(\roman*)] \item the perturbation-based baselines (\texttt{noise} and \texttt{dp-fedavg}) in most cases severely decreases utility at a small gain in privacy; \item replacing data with background samples (\texttt{bkg-repl}) is a good alternative strategy: we have both higher privacy and utility than perturbation methods.
 However, due to a domain-shift between $\bkg$ and $\data$, utility is often impacted.
 This can be observed in PIPA, Blog and Yelp datasets, where it achieves $<0.75\times$ utility since the user data is no longer used; \item the augmentation-based strategies \texttt{rand-aug} and \texttt{mm-aug} outperforms \texttt{noise} and \texttt{bkg-repl} in terms of utility and privacy; \item for the \texttt{mm-aug} strategy, already at $\alpha=0.5$, we observe a good combination of privacy and utility (75\% decrease in adversary's AP in OpenImages, compared to 45\% for \texttt{rand-aug} and 67\% for \texttt{bkg-replace}). \end{enumerate*}

 We find the strategy \texttt{mm-aug} offer the most effective and practical operating points, requiring the user to perform minimal augmentation to achieve reasonable privacy.
 We remark that the utility for \texttt{mm-aug} can be more than $1.0$ even at higher privacy level, as can be seen in PIPA and OpenImages.
 This is due to the effect of additional data \cite{halevy2009unreasonable,sun2017revisiting}.
 This increased privacy and utility comes at the cost of preparing a labeled dataset and increased training time (training set becomes $(1 + \alpha)\times$ bulky).
 However, this overhead will be less costly with increasingly powerful devices and energy-efficient ML models for mobile devices \cite{howard2017mobilenets,sandler2018inverted}.